syllor/super-domain/README.md

 ##api

-the api is from on domai.nr.
+the api is provide by domai.nr.

-domai.nr provide a jsonp api ,so everyone can create web app anywhere with it.

 if domai.nr block the api in future, i will provide a api on gae or my vps.

 ##tool

-this package can run with out server ,you can also download it from github

-there is a dictionary tool ,**text2js.py** under js/ folder ,you can support more words with it
+there is a script ,**text2js.py** under js/ folder ,you can support more words